 - Fire the client.
 If you really feel that there is nothing to be gained by continuing the relationship, you may have to terminate it.
 Doing so can be difficult, but there are times when it simply becomes untenable to continue.
 Obvious examples include deception and fraud, but sometimes things don’t work out because you are incompatible in some way.
 If that happens, give the client plenty of notice (per your contract) and try to leave things on a positive note.

-Dealing with difficult clients is part of doing business, but these suggestions can help you manage tough relationships in a way that helps you maintain your professionalism—and your sanity.Opinions expressed here by Contributors are their own.
+Dealing with difficult clients is part of doing business, but these suggestions can help you manage tough relationships in a way that helps you maintain your professionalism—and your sanity.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.